mia-platform/documentation/docs/info/audit-process.md

 * the number of Instances of CMS API and API Console is equal to or less than the number of Instances purchased.

+* which components are installed on the Platform

 Mia-Platform activates the Audit procedure with a written notice to the Client of forty-five (45) days.

 ##Requirements